luckyhyosun/fullstackopen/README.md

 Development Server(React, Vite, Next,js...etc): Frontend codes lives.
 Here, backend and frontend are different two processes.
 So running them separately makes development faster and easier.
 To handle requests from different ports (from back/frontend) we can use **CORS / Proxy**.

+**🐥 What is the difference between Session-Based Authentication and Token-Based Authentication (JWT)?**

+🐓 The core difference lies in how authentication is managed.
++ **Session-Based Authentication** relies on server memory or database.
+  - The server keeps session data for each logged-in user (user ID, login status, etc.).
+  - Client stores only a session ID (usually in a cookie).
+  - Every request sends the session ID → server looks up session ID in memory/database → Retrieves session data → verifies the user → processes request.
+    + For a few users, this is trivial.
+But thousands or millions of requests → lots of DB/memory access → more CPU, RAM, and potential latency.
+    + If multiple servers are used, a shared session store may introduce network calls → even more load.
+  - Stateful: The server must remember every active session.
++ **Token-Based Authentication (JWT)** relies on verifying the token itself, not looking up server-side session data.
+  - The token itself contains all necessary user info (payload) and a signature.
+  - Client stores the token (LocalStorage, cookie, or memory).
+  - Every request sends the token (usually in Authorization: Bearer token header) → server verifies the signature → decodes payload → identifies the user.
+    + Verification = cryptographic check using the secret key (HMAC or RSA) → computationally light compared to DB lookup.
+    + Decoding payload = just Base64 decoding → extremely fast.
+    + No database access needed → no memory lookups, no network calls
+    + Even for thousands of requests, this is much less load than querying a session store for each request
+  - Stateless: The server does not store session data.

 ## Appendix
 🐬 **Port** is a communication endpoint and listens for requests.